-Internal end of Year assessments in Year 12 and mock examinations in Year 13 will follow the same rules so you are aware of the rules ahead of your Year 13 external examinations.
+Internal end of Year assessments in Year 10 and mock examinations in Year 11 will follow the same rules so you are aware of the rules ahead of your Year 11 external examinations.
+Some students will also have a Summer 2023 Number and measure external maths exam.